-You will become more efficient with inquisitive mind
+4. You will become more efficient with an inquisitive mind

 Curious people look at a challenge from many angles.
 They explore other ways to accomplish the same task, turning mundane processes more enjoyable.
 The more possible solutions, the more likely they are to offer a better way to get the job done.

-Furthermore, to all those people who struggle with memorizing or grasping an idea from the first time, an inquisitive mind does just that.
-By questioning something you brain automatically stores it.
+Furthermore, to all those people who struggle with memorizing or grasping an idea for the first time, an inquisitive mind does just that.
+By questioning something your brain automatically stores it.
 So next time you are studying or working, take a second to analyze and question what’s in front of you instead of simply memorizing it.

 Thinking negatively about something unknown seems much easier than seeing it positively.
 If you do not understand something, or it is different from what you see every day, you will quickly consider it useless or silly.
 Only when you genuinely understand something can you truly appreciate it.

 People tend to be more positive towards things they know, and curiosity will expand a person’s vision, increasing their understanding of the things around them.
 Therefore, making them more of a positive person as a whole without even realizing that will lead to a motivated and active lifestyle.

 6. You will strengthen the relationship.

 A study has been done with people who have never known each other, in which they have to ask and answer questions to get to know each other.
 Scientists have found that people are judged to be warm and attractive than those who show genuine curiosity during the exchange.
 This implies that showing curiosity towards someone is a great way to get close to them.